-- 75 EFRAG considers that the IASB has not sufficiently articulated the link between MPMs that are voluntarily presented within the financial statements and haveand IFRS 8 and suggests the IASB to require an explanation of how such MPMs interact with thoseperformance measures already presented under IFRS 8. - 76 Finally, for the MPMs presented outside the financial statements (e.g. in the management commentary), EFRAG understands that not all jurisdictions have guidance on the use of APMs outside the financial statements.
-To address this issue, EFRAG suggests the IASB to consider introducing the proposed MPM disclosure guidance in the IFRS Practice Statement 1 Management Commentary.

-Alternative 2: MPMs in the communications released jointly with the annual or interim report, including earning releases

-77126 An additional alternative approach would be to define public communication as the communication released jointly with the annual report or interim report of the company, including earning releases.
+- 74 EFRAG considers that the existing issues about comparability IASB has not sufficiently articulated the link between MPMs and understandability of performance measures used in financial communications arise primarily in communications outside the financial statements.
+EFRAG notes that, since 2016, European issuers that are subject to Transparency Directive, Market Abuse Regulation or the Prospectus Directive, are generally required to apply ESMA APM Guidelines when publishing regulated information as defined by the Transparency Directive.
+Such guidance is aimed at providing adequate discipline IFRS 8 and preventing that undue prominence is given to non-GAAP measures. - 75 EFRAG considers that the ESMA APM guidelines, when applied consistently by issuers, improve the comparability, reliability and comprehensibility of financial information, thereby contributing to investor protection. - 76 EFRAG suggests the IASB to review the scope of its proposals on MPMs and to limit its use to MPMs that are voluntarily presented within the financial statements and have require an explanation of how such MPMs interact with these performance measures already presented under IFRS 8. - 77 Finally, for the MPMs presented outside the financial statements (e.g. in the management commentary), EFRAG understands that not all jurisdictions have guidance on the use of APMs outside the financial statements.
+To address this issue, EFRAG suggests the IASB to consider introducing the proposed MPM disclosure guidance in the IFRS Practice Statement 1 Management Commentary. - Alternative 2: MPMs in the communications released jointly with the annual or interim report, including earning releases - 78133 An additional alternative approach would be to define public communication as the communication released jointly with the annual report or interim report of the company, including earning releases.